 Want to learn about all three Berlin UNESCO Sites?
 Click HERE

 I love Vermeer and this year has been so awesome because I have seen 4 Vermeer paintings in person for the first time ever!
 I wasn’t even intending to go into this museum but we were killing some time waiting for my family and I am so glad we did!
 I didn’t get to see much because it was super late and I have to go back.
 Besides the Vermeers, this museum was super well done.

-Interested in more art history?
+Interested in more AP art history from Germany?
 Click HERE

 This seems like something totally silly to put on this list but the thermal baths were such an expected delight especially after the long traveling hours.
 We had such a great time trying the different water temperatures, saunas, steam rooms, and nude sections of the complex.

 There is nothing in the world that sums up the warm feelings of Christmas like German Christmas Markets.
 Although we only got to experience the markets on their last days, it was still magical.
 Incredibly yummy and rich food, music, ornaments, and gorgeous evergreen decorations.